-It's crucial that the meetings have a structure which everyone is familiar with (the experience of security: system 1), while at the same time, there's a keen focus on learning (i.e. practising of system 2) and reflection (being allowed to make mistakes and learn from other's experiences in the form of real-life stories).
-Moreover, the items on the agenda must always be relevant and make sense in relation to current project challenges and the development of the participants' skills.
+It's crucial that the meetings have a structure which everyone is familiar with (the experience of safety: system 1), while at the same time, there's a keen focus on learning (i.e. practising of system 2) and reflection (being allowed to make mistakes and learn from the experiences of others in the form of real-life stories).
+Moreover, the items on the agenda must always be relevant and make sense in relation to current project challenges and the development of the participants' competencies.

-In addition to chairing the meetings, the participants also took turns taking on the other jobs required to hold a successful meeting, such as: secretary, voting, breakfast, birthday celebration, themes, punctuality monitor and registration.
+In addition to chairing the meetings, the participants also took turns taking on the other jobs required to hold a successful meeting, such as: chair, minutes of meeting, evaluation voting, breakfast, birthdays, project themes and templates, monitor of punctuality, librarian, PMO, multiple choice quiz, feedback and attendance.

-The chair would decide which items the meeting focus on based on: What's important right now?
-As a whole, the items would ensure relevance, continuous knowledge sharing and the building of relationships among the project managers.
-We build up a number of backlogs.
+The chair would decide which items to focus on based on: what's important right now?
+As a whole, the items would ensure continuous knowledge sharing, relevance and the building of relationships among the project managers.
+We had a backlog for most of the topics.

-All meetings were evaluated on the utility values in writing.
-The participants could only answer YES or NO as to whether the individual utility value had been achieved.
+All meetings were evaluated on the values in writing.
+The participants could only answer YES or NO as to whether the individual value had been achieved.
 The project managers took turns being in charge of the voting which was anonymous to me as the department manager.
 See the illustration of the evaluation for a six-month period in Figure 2.